lmcrean/lauriecrean_v3/public/ReadmeText/CoachMatrix.md

 The following features were implemented, tested and debugged throughout the development process.
 Many of them are tightly interwoven e.g. Users Post Questions with Tags.

 ## 1.1.
-User Posts Questions which can be answered and voted <!-- omit in toc-->
+User Posts Questions which can be answered and voted
 Users can post questions, which can be edited and deleted.

 ## 1.2.
-Questions have tags which can be found through the filter view <!-- omit in toc-->
+Questions have tags which can be found through the filter view

 Tags are used throughout the programme.
 Users can add tags to their questions.
 Users can also filter for questions by tag.

 ##  1.3.
-User Posts Answers to Questions<!-- omit in toc-->
+User Posts Answers to Questions

 Users can post answers in response to questions, which can be edited and deleted.

 ##  1.4.
-User votes for both questions and answers  <!-- omit in toc-->
+User votes for both questions and answers

 Users can upvote and downvote both questions and answers

 ##  1.5.
-Toggle Sort content by highest vote vs newest post  <!-- omit in toc-->
+Toggle Sort content by highest vote vs newest post

 The user can toggle between sorting content by highest vote vs newest post.
 The default is highest vote.
 This applies to both questions and answers.
 Answers also provides a toggle to sort by oldest post, so they can get a sense of the narrative.

 ##  1.6.
-Landing Page with login and sign up tabs <!-- omit in toc-->
+Landing Page with login and sign up tabs

 The landing page provides a brief description of the site and a call to action to sign up.
 It also provides a link to the questions page.
 It features appealing animations and a video background.